Songlin1998/songlin1998.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an incoming PhD student.
-Currently, I work as a research associate at [MMLab@NTU](https://www.mmlab-ntu.com/index.html), S-Lab, Nanyang Technological University in Singapore, under the supervision of [Xingang Pan](https://xingangpan.github.io/index.html).
+I am a PhD student at MMLab@HKUST, The Hong Kong University of Science and Technology, co-supervised by [Anyi Rao](https://anyirao.com/) and [Hongbo Fu](https://hongbofu.people.ust.hk/index.htm).
 I achieved my M.S. from [Institute of Automation, Chinese Academy of Sciences](http://www.ia.cas.cn/) and B.E. from [Nanjing University of Aeronautics and Astronautics](http://nuaa.edu.cn/).
-I am the recipient of [BSIG Outstanding Thesis Award (Graduate)](http://www.bsig.org.cn/detail/2574), Jiangsu Outstanding Thesis Award (Bachelor), and China National Scholarship (Bachelor & Graduate).
-I am fortunate to have working experiences at several leading research institutions, including MicroSoft Research Asia and SenseTime Research.
-My research focuses on **controllable** multimodal generation and editing, with a particular emphasis on 3D-aware content manipulation.
+I am the recipient of [BSIG Outstanding Thesis Award (Graduate)](http://www.bsig.org.cn/detail/2574).
+I am fortunate to have working experiences at MicroSoft Research Asia, SenseTime Research, and MMLab@NTU.
+My research focuses on controllable multimodal generation and editing, with a particular emphasis on 3D-aware content manipulation.

 # 🔈**JOIN US!**